 If you like old, cold and the remains of a fascinating and successful industrialisation, Pittsburgh is the place for you!
 Not a lot of people would consider visiting Pittsburgh when they are in the East Coast, but it is as cold as my heart so I enjoyed it tremendously.
 Just kidding.

 But truthfully, Pittsburgh was one of the highlights of my trip and here’s why – Bridges.
 If you love bridges and would like to spend the day hunting them down and basking in the glory of architectural success and amazing design, Pittsburgh has the most number of bridges in the world.
 Small ones, big ones, for people, for cars, for scooters, for your dog.
 You name it, Pittsburgh has it!
 If you don’t get art, Pittsburgh is for you.
 Home to the Andy Warhoal museum, the King of Pop Art, his art is so mainstream, common folk like I can get it and appreciate it.
-The museum is really well organised and easy to follow through.
+The museum is really well organized and easy to follow through.
 Everything is super pretty and relatable; everyone likes Campbell soup, right?
 (Google: Campbell Andy Warhoal and you’ll get what I mean) After going through the whole museum, you’ll find yourself in awe of artists and of Andy Warhoal himself.
 You might even feel inspired.
 I did.
 Museum-worthy art like that are probably shipped by renowned art handlers only.

 Lastly, go to Mount Washington for a killer view of the city and its bridges.
 If you’re going to Pittsburgh in late-November like I did, bring some firewood, fire starters, and dry straw to keep yourself warm, (jk pls don’t get into trouble, but do dress warmly) just in case you want to catch the fireworks from the top of the mountain and have to end up waiting in the cold for almost 2 full hours.
 I didn’t, and it was horrible.
 The fireworks and view were worth it, though.